sdvdxl/influxdb.com/content/blog/2015/10/28/announcing_telegraf_0_2_0.md

 - Debug and test output will now print the raw line-protocol string.
 - Telegraf will now, by default, round the collection interval to the nearest even interval.
 This means that `interval="10s"` will collect every :00, :10, etc.
-- To ease scale concerns, flushing will be "jittered" by a random amount so that all Telegraf instances do not flush at the same time.
-Both of these options can be controlled via the `round_interval` and `flush_jitter` config options.
+- To address scaling concerns Telegraf now adds a small amount of "jitter" to the flush period.
+This ensures that if a large number of Telegraf instances are deployed, they do not all flush at the same instant.
+The amount of jitter can be controlled via the configuration file.
 - Telegraf will now retry metric flushes twice.

 ## Get your InfluxDB hoodie while they last!